Overview of Banks in Norway

 #1.
 Bank Norwegian AS

 This top bank in Norway is an established institution providing loans, savings account and credit card facility to customers.
-It was founded in 2007 with its headquarters in Fornebu, Norway and it being a Wholly owned subsidiary of Norwegian Finans Holding ASA.
+It was founded in 2007 with its headquarters in Fornebu, Norway and it is a Wholly owned subsidiary of Norwegian Finans Holding ASA.

 It is an online market for the private sector and aims to offer sophisticated financial services with the aid of technology of innovation.
 The Net income for the group for 2015 was NOK 539 million [1 US$ = 8.1 NOK]